IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    Implementations need to evaluate the operational tradeoff (flexibility brought to the network vs. the complexity of implementation) carefully.
 Such assessment is out of scope of this document.

+## Installation

+   Some nodes may not have built-in capabilities to enforce group-based match policies.
+   Hardware or software upgrades may be required to support such feature by involved PEPs.

+## Mapping Consistency

+   The specification requires that adequate setup is put in place to map a Group ID to packets fields, typically managed by a controller.
+Special care should be taken to ensure that such mapping is appropriately enforced when distinct mechanisms (RADIUS, etc.) are supported in network.

 # Security Considerations